tommasosettimi/audioDSPalgorithms/README.md

 - **SuperColliderCodes**: a library of .scd files for SuperCollider (SC), an environment and programming language for real-time audio synthesis and algorithmic composition.
 Most of them are working in the language part of SC an don't use the audio server and will be implemented soon in C++ as SC Ugens (plugins).

+#

 ### C++pluginsSC

 A library of UGens (plugins) for SuperCollider, an environment and programming language for real-time audio synthesis and algorithmic composition.
 The full documentation of this library will be uploaded soon.
-The library include the following audio DSP plugins:
+The library include the following audio DSP plugins.
--
--
--

 ### FaustDSPfiles

 A library of DSP algorithms (.dsp files) in Faust, a domain-specific purely functional programming language for implementing signal processing algorithms in the form of libraries, audio plug-ins, or standalone applications.
 The full documentation of this library will be uploaded soon.
-The library include the following audio DSP plugins:
+The library include the following audio DSP plugins.
--
--
--

 ### SuperColliderCodes

 A library of .scd files for SuperCollider (SC), an environment and programming language for real-time audio synthesis and algorithmic composition.
 The full documentation of this library will be uploaded soon.
-The library include the following audio DSP functions:
+The library include the following audio DSP functions.
--
--
--